In-app chat vs. SMS: Which option is right for your app?

 - Push notifications alerting users to chat messages from other users draw users back to your app.

 - Some chat platforms provide offline messaging, caching unsent messages and sending them when the user comes back online so they don’t have to worry about deliverability issues.

 The benefits of in-app chat:

 - Chat allows you to interact with users in a more human way.
 Conversational signals like presence and typing status make the conversation feel more synchronous and helps build engagement.
 70% of respondents in a recent customer survey believe that in-app messaging and chat would enhance their customer support experience.

-- In-app chat gives app builders a lot more flexibility and control over the experience.
-You can send rich multimedia messages, including (long) text, images, video clips, GIFs, emojis, audio recordings, or even structured or templated messages, coupons and barcodes.
+- In-app chat gives app builders much more flexibility and control over the experience.
+You can send rich multimedia messages, including (long) text, images, video clips, GIFs, emojis, audio recordings, or even structured or templated messages, coupons, and barcodes.

-- With chat, you can brand your user’s messaging experience exactly as you want it.
+- You can brand and design your user’s messaging experience exactly the way you want it.

 Challenges and limitations of in-app chat:

-- In-app chat requires users to download your app and install it on their mobile device.
+- In-app chat requires users to download and install your app on their mobile device.